cgbur/pc/README.md

 ### 📐 Fixed Calculation

 Use the `--fixed` or `-f` flags to evaluate changes relative to a specific reference point in your series.
-You can specify positive or negative indexes to choose the reference number.
+You can specify positive or negative indices to choose the reference number.

 Evaluate changes relative to the first number (default):